Abhinavreddy-B/Abhinavreddy-B/README.md

 ## ***Experience***:
 (_MAY 2024 - JULY 2024_) **MotorQ**
 * ROLE: SWE Intern
+* TECH STACK: Typescript, PostgreSQL, nodejs, Apache Kafka, Azure Eventhub, Kubernetes
-* DESCRIPTION: Upcoming SWE Intern at MotorQ
+* DESCRIPTION:
+  - Converted company's main code into a mono-repo and enhanced build and test pipelines with Turbo-repo tooling, improving code management and deployment efficiency.
+  - Built a JS Library to abstract interaction with Apache Kafka and Eventhub, streamlining data processing and integration
+  - Modeled one of the core data processing logic as a state machine using xstate, enhancing system reliability and maintainability

-(_APRIL 2023 ‐  Present_)  **Stealth Startup**
+(_APRIL 2023 ‐  Present_)  **Voxverse Tech PVT LTD**
 * ROLE: Foundation Engineer Intern
 * TECH STACK: JavaScript, MongoDB, Docker, Nginx, Production Server Handling, flask, fast API
 * DESCRIPTION:
-  - Wrote FastAPI wrappers for various models related to Automatic speech recognition, Machine translation, Text to speech
-  - Dockerization of these models, NGINX setup and deployment on servers
+  - Created FastAPI wrappers for various models related to Automatic Speech Recognition, Machine Translation, and Text-to-Speech, and Dockerized these models.
+Set up NGINX and deployed them on servers, ensuring seamless model integration and deployment.
-  - Designed and build concrete scalable backend in NodeJS for running configurable pipeline constituting above models.
+  - Designed and built a scalable backend in NodeJS for running a configurable pipeline of the above models, which enhanced system scalability and flexibility.
   - Built backend for an annotation tool (transcribe and transcript verification).
 Supported 700+ concurrent users without performance issues

-(_JANUARY 2023 ‐ MARCH 2023_)  **Roots PVT Ltd**
+(_JANUARY 2023 ‐ MARCH 2023_)  **Stealth Startup**
 * ROLE: Full Stack Developer intern
 * TECH STACK: MERN Stack, React‐Native
 * DESCRIPTION: Built a cross‐Platform mobile application to facilitate the connection between garbage buyers and garbage sellers.